Ashaikh5-code/odin-recipes/README.md

 ## Introduction

 This project is a to build a basic recipe website.
-It aims to [The website will consist of a main index page which will have links to a few recipes.
+The website will consist of a main index page which will have links to a few recipes.
 By completing this project, I will demonstrate proficiency in foundational html capabilities.

 ## Objectives